martinchernyavskiy/Notes/CS/CS 544/Week1/Encoding and Evolution (ch.4).md

 		- Live streaming
 - *TCP*: Transmission Control Protocol
 	- Saves and reassembles packets in order to provide original message
-	- Packets mey be dropped, reordered, split
+	- Packets may be dropped, reordered, split
 - Both build on IP networking and provide port numbers
 - -tlpn, t is for tcp and u is for udp